 The Young Men’s Club of Bloomington is part of a long and proud tradition.
-It has been a source of lasting friendship and public service for over 95 years.
-The membership consists of more than 90 local businessmen and professionals.
+It has been a source of lasting friendship and public service for more than 100 years.
+The membership consists of more than 100 local businessmen and professionals.

 Since the club was founded in October 1916, it has been known as the most relaxed business and professional club in town.
 Attendance at the regular Tuesday noon meetings at the Ozark House has never been required, but members attend regularly to enjoy the companionship, entertaining programs, and friendly heckling of officers and fellow members.

 The club’s Youth Opportunity Foundation, through its Legacy Endowment Fund, supports three local organizations to help provide young people with opportunities for healthy and nurturing activities.
 The organizations include the McLean County Museum of History’s Futures in History Camp, the Boys and Girls Club and the Challenger Learning Center.